codio/knowledge/source/instructors/setupcourses/assignment-settings/virtual-coach.rst

    :alt: Assignment setting vc

-..
-Note:: The :ref:`Guides<authoring>` needs to be used otherwise students would see "guides player not opened" and can get confused.

-Once a student click on the virtual bot icon in the bottom right corner.
+Once a student clicks on the virtual bot icon in the bottom right corner.

 .. image:: /img/Virtual-Coach.png
    :alt: AI Bot

-This would open up the chat and they can see three discrete options.
+This would open up the chat and they can see up to three discrete options depending on the settings applied above or whether :ref:`Guides<authoring>` is used in the assignment.

-- Summarize prompt: This option would help students to understand the question in an easier way as to what they need to do and the steps.
+- **Summarize prompt**: This option would help students to understand the question in an easier way as to what they need to do and the steps.

-- Error Augmentation: Provides detailed error message explanations.
+- **Error Augmentation**: Provides detailed error message explanations.

-- Next steps hint: Helps students on how to complete, what steps would be followed to pass the test cases and requirements.
+- **Next steps hint**: Helps students on how to complete, what steps would be followed to pass the test cases and requirements.

 .. image:: /img/Hint-Bot.png
    :alt: Hint-Bot

-When a button is pressed, the corresponding prompt is sent to Claude Instant and the response is displayed for the student:
+When a button is pressed, a response is displayed for the student:

 .. image:: /img/Summarise-bot.png